 The impedance of an inductor is proportional to its inductance and the frequency of the signal passing through it.
-Inductors, therefore, can act like low-pass filters, that is they allow low frequency signals to pass through them, while they block higher frequency signals.
-A common mode choke is a special type of filter with two inductor windings on the same core.
-In order to understand common mode chokes, it is important to first understand what common mode means.
+Inductors, therefore, can act like low-pass filters, that is they allow low-frequency signals to pass through them, while they block higher frequency signals.
+A common mode choke inductor is a special type of filter with two inductor windings on the same core.
+In order to understand common mode choke windings, it is important to first understand what “common mode” means.

 Normal Mode: During normal operation of any circuit (such as a switch-mode power supply) connected to the AC Mains, AC current flows in through the AC Line and out through the AC neutral.
 This is called Normal Mode Current (or Differential Mode Current.)

 A common mode choke includes a magnetic core and two windings, making it a four-terminal device.
-The two windings have the same number of turns and are wound in opposite directions in a mirror configuration.
+The two common mode choke windings have the same number of turns and are wound in opposite directions in a mirror configuration.

 In this configuration, normal mode current flows into the circuit through one of the windings, and out through the other.
-The direction of current in each winding combined with the mirror winding configuration means the flux generated by each winding cancels out the flux generated by the other winding.
-Thus the common mode choke presents very low impedance to normal mode currents.
+The direction of current in each common mode choke windings combined with the mirror winding configuration means the flux generated by each winding cancels out the flux generated by the other winding.
+Thus the common mode choke presents a very low impedance to normal mode currents.

 The wire for a common mode choke must be larger enough in diameter to handle the Normal Mode current without overheating.

-Contact us at CET Technology to discuss and discover the benefits of common mode chokes.
+Contact us at CET Technology to discuss and discover the benefits of common mode choke inductors.